-Impediment No. 6: Unexpected or otherwise unpredictable events or economic shocks, and resulting recessions, have an outsized impact on certain protected groups or class members.
+Impediment No. 6: Unexpected or otherwise unpredictable events or economic shocks, and resulting economic disruptions, have an outsized impact on certain protected groups or class members.

 Finally, in Chapter 12, Conclusions and Recommendations are presented laying out the ways in which the state agencies with HUD CPD programs will use those resources to address solutions within their control with the CPD funds available.
 The AI works from the guiding principle of seeking to identify impediments to fair housing choice and to identify specific actionable steps that can be taken to effect meaningful changes aimed at mitigating the barriers to fair housing choice.
-The recommendations to address the identified impediments, listed in summary form below, are expanded upon with proposed action steps in Chapter 12.